-PowerPoint presentations are a mainstay of meeting rooms, classrooms, and webinars the world over.
+PowerPoint presentations are a mainstay of meeting rooms, classrooms the world over.
 Unfortunately, because they're used so widely, they've become a genericized default, and one that a lot of people associate with unskilled or uninterested students and presenters!
 A bad presentation can put your audience to sleep or leave them rolling their eyes.
 Avoid these six common PowerPoint mistakes to keep your presentation from flopping.

 - The wrong number of slides.
 What's the right number of slides?
 Enough to get your point across, keep the audience's attention focused, and illustrate important ideas .
 If your audience can see you, reduce the number of slides to keep the audience focused on you as a presenter.
 If they can't, use more slides and add visual interest.

 - Novel-in-a-slide syndrome.
 You don't want your audience trying to read sheets of text and listen to you speaking.
 Odds are they won't retain information from either source.
 Keep the 10-20-30 rule in mind: 10 slides or fewer, 20 minutes or less, and 30-point font.
 Using a font this large will limit the number of words you can show and increase their impact.